-FROST DEDICATES JFK OUTRIGHT
+FROST DEDICATES GIFT OUTRIGHT TO JFK

 For John F Kennedy's inauguration as President of the United States Robert Frost wrote a new poem entitled, "Dedication".
 Like many others he conceived the new president as young Lochinvar, the perfect combination of spirit and flesh, passion and toughness, poetry and reality:

 "...
 The glory of a next Augustan age

 Of a power leading from its strength and pride,

 In any game the nations want to play.

 A golden age of poetry and power